Gorgonx7/sarama/Frequently-Asked-Questions.md

 #### Does Sarama's producer guarantee that successful messages are contiguous?

 No. If five messages (1,2,3,4,5) are fed to the producer in sequence, it is possible (though rare) that the Kafka cluster will end up with messages 1, 2, 4, and 5 in order, but not message 3.
-In this case you will receive an error on the `Errors()` channel.
+In this case you will receive an error for message 3 on the `Errors()` channel.

 #### Is it safe to send messages to the synchronous producer concurrently from multiple goroutines?